epond/console-draw/README.md

 ## Sample I/O

 Below is a sample run of the program.
-User input is prefixed with enter command:.
+User input is prefixed with `enter command:`.

     enter command: C 20 4
     ----------------------